devpat0304/devpat0304/README.md

 # 💫 About Me:
-- 👋 Hi my name is Dev Patel<br>- 🎓 I'm a Computer Science and Mathematics student at The University of Texas at Arlington<br>- 💻 My projects and coding assignments are available here, showcasing my work in algorithms, data structures, and software development<br>- 📫 How to reach me - devpat0304@gmail.com<br>
+- 👋 Hi, my name is Dev Patel<br>
+- 🎓 I'm a Computer Science and Mathematics student at The University of Texas at Arlington <br>
+- 💼 Systems Engineer Intern at Fidelity Investments (Summer 2025)<br>
+- 💻 Software Engineer Intern at CVS Health through Break Through Tech (May 2025)<br>
+- 🛠️ My repositories showcase projects in algorithms, data structures, databases, and system-level programming<br>
+- 📫 Reach me at: devpat0304@gmail.com

 ## 🌐 Socials: